SyntaxColoring/FuckThis/README.md

 For detailed instructions, supply the `--help` option.

-Portability Notes - "FuckJava Flavored Brainfuck"
+Portability Notes
 =================================================
 Brainfuck, despite its simplicity, is not a well defined language.
 Here is how FuckJava behaves with respect to the language's ambiguities:

   - The array is 30,000 cells long and each cell is a byte.
+  - Incrementing a value of 255 yields 0 and decrementing a value of 0 yields 255.
   - Moving the index past array boundaries is allowed, but trying to access data there will crash the program.
   - The `,` command returns newlines exactly as they appear on the host filesystem (a 13 followed by a 10 on Windows, and just a 10 elsewhere).
-  - The `,` command returns -1 when EOF is reached.
+  - The `,` command returns -1 (255) when EOF is reached.

+This is known as *FuckJava Flavored Brainfuck.*

 Building
 ========